As organizations become increasingly global and interconnected, issues surrounding data privacy have become more complex.

-The most famous regulation related to data sovereignty is GDPR, which made waves when it took effect in 2018.
+The most famous regulation related to data sovereignty is GDPR, which made waves when it took effect in 2018 and continued in 2023.
 In order to be GDPR compliant, organizations must implement and maintain “reasonable security” procedures and protections to protect EU citizens’ and residents’ private data from authorized access — in addition to taking several other data collection and protection measures.
 In the U.S., the California Consumer Privacy Act (CCPA) has a similar objective to give California residents greater control over how their data is used and stored.

 These regulations intersect with data sovereignty when data is collected, processed, or stored outside the country or jurisdiction of the consumers these laws protect.
 In the case of GDPR, EU citizens’ and residents’ private data is protected by the same regulations, regardless of what company collects and stores this data (or where that company is located).
 Companies based in the U.S., China, or India are subject to the same compliance requirements—and noncompliance consequences—as companies based in the EU.